 Prenuptial agreements are legal contracts drafted and signed before a marriage.
 They detail the settlement of the couple’s affairs in the case of divorce, separation, or death.
 According to New Jersey law, there may be no language related to child support or custody.
-The court must act in the child’s best interests and an agreed upon arrangement before a marriage does not allow for the court to fulfill that obligation.
+The court must act in the child’s best interests and an agreed-upon arrangement before marriage does not allow for the court to fulfill that obligation.
 A valid prenuptial agreement must:

 - Be in writing